-The United Explorer Credit Card travel insurance provides many benefits, the best of which are trip cancellation insurance and lost luggage reimbursement.
-To be eligible to file a travel insurance claim, you’ll need to pay for your travel using your United Explorer Credit Card.
+The United Explorer Card travel insurance benefits include trip cancellation insurance, lost luggage reimbursement, and rental car insurance, among others.
+To be eligible for travel insurance, you’ll need to pay for your travel using the United Explorer Card.

 Baggage delay insurance: If your baggage arrives over 6 hours late to the destination, you’re covered for essentials that you purchase due to the delay.

 Lost luggage reimbursement: If your luggage is lost or damaged, you can get reimbursed for the contents of the luggage up to $3,000.

 Trip delay reimbursement: This benefit reimburses you for necessary expenses–such as a hotel room, for example – if your trip is delayed for 12 hours or more.